 Make sure your headphone amp has the inputs you’ll need to connect to your music sources.
 If your amp also has a DAC, you’ll need to make a digital connection with a digital cable (optical, coaxial, or USB).
 If you’re making an analog connection to your music source, get a stereo RCA cable or mini-to-RCA cable.

-The Sennheiser HDV 820 headphone amplifier/DAC has a plethora of inputs and balanced 3-pin XLR preamp outputs.
+The Cambridge Audio DacMagic 200M headphone amp/preamp/DAC has several digital inputs and balanced 3-pin XLR preamp outputs.